To qualify for this State-of-the-Science Stroke Nursing Symposium award, you must meet the following deadlines:

 The winners will each receive a $1,000 travel grant to attend the State-of-the-Science Stroke Nursing Symposium.
 Awardees must attend the conference in person to receive the monetary award.

 Up to four (4) candidates from the pool of eligible applicants may be awarded.
-Winners will be notified in September.
+Winners will be notified by October.